A look ahead at air traffic

 Polderbaan Runway usage

-In the period of 21 August – 3 September 2023, the Polderbaan was one of the most frequently used runways.
-Almost a third (32%) of all flights took off from or landed on this runway.
+In the period of 10 – 23 June 2024, the Polderbaan was the most frequently used runway at Schiphol.
+More than a third (35%) of flights used this runway.

 Aalsmeerbaan Runway use last week